oneconcern/datamon/docs/proposals/diamond-design.md

 * I'd like the metadata to keep track of the details of any split operation, with a track of failed and successful split uploads
-* This is useful information to trace back performance issues (e.g. one of the node took much more time than its siblings) or understand conflicts
+* This is useful information to trace back performance issues (e.g. one node took much more time than its siblings) or understand conflicts
 * I'd like to report about the status of the various splits and get some feedback about failure or completion
 * This is useful to make sure I can safely proceed with committing the work done, without necessarily requiring an exit status from the clients
+* I'd like to distinguish the logs from every split when collecting all the logs on my cluster

 Design:

 * Bundle metadata are unaffected
 * Listing & reporting proceeds by querying `vmetadata` (just like labels)
+* A "tag" option is provided, which bears no functionality save tainting the logs with this tag

 #### Lineage tracking